 I use a simple calculation to evaluate each short-listed Keyword.
 I call this the ‘Keyword Score’ and the higher the calculated score, the more valuable and less competitive the search term will be.

-can u buy accutane over the counter Keyword Score = (Search Volume x Keyword Value) / Keyword Competition
+Keyword Score = (Search Volume x Keyword Value) / Keyword Competition

 Search Volume is taken from the ‘Avg. monthly searches’ column when using the Google Adwords Keyword Planner tool and Keyword Value is the ‘Suggested bid’ price.

 To find values for ‘Keyword Competition’, do an exact phrase match in Google and see how many results are returned.
 To do an exact phrase match, place the search term inside speech marks (i.e. “keyword”).

 Below is an example from an Excel spreadsheet used to compare a number of Keywords.
 The ones with the highest scores are highlighted in yellow and those that have been ruled out have been grayed-out:

 Please note, you can target more than one Keyword on a gives web page, which is recommended for low Search Volume terms.
 Please also note that a Keyword short-list would normally contain many more potentials than the example above.